discourse/discourse-adplugin/README.md

 Depending on which ad platform you are using, to input your ad details you need to:

+1. Add in your publisher ID - your publisher ID can be obtained from your ad provider and can also be found in your ad tag (see picture below).
+2. Choose your trust level from the dropdown box.
+This will only display ads to users with a certain level of trust.
+For more details about trust levels go to the **Plugin Features** heading.
-* Get the Advertisement Tag from your Ad Provider
+3. Get the Advertisement Tag from your Ad Provider - see the images below to see what a tag looks like.
-* Add parts of your ad code to Discourse's site settings as per the color coding in the images below.
+4. Add parts of your ad code to Discourse's site settings as per the color coding in the images below.
 Only use the image for your ad platform.
+5. Choose Your Ad Size - this is the same size that you've put into your ad provider to create your ad.
+Go to the **Plugin Features** heading to see a list of supported Ad sizes.

-**Adsense Ad Tag Into SiteSettings**
+##### Adsense Ad Tag Into SiteSettings

 ![](https://www.dropbox.com/sc/pguxq17zo2rovyd/AAD--LTH_IIgVhgczoaY1Ljva?dl=1)

-**DoubleClick for Publishers' Ad Tag Into SiteSettings**
+##### DoubleClick for Publishers' Ad Tag Into SiteSettings

 ![](https://www.dropbox.com/sc/0inoc1iduux0gsf/AADi8tfKX9S6Tx9S8RndcUE8a?dl=1)